William R. Smith (physician)

-William 'Will' R. Smith (born 1973), is an emergency physician and wilderness medicine consultant who lectures about integrating combat medicine into wilderness rescues around the world.
+William 'Will' R. Smith (born 1973) is an American emergency physician and wilderness medicine consultant who lectures about integrating combat medicine into wilderness rescues around the world.
 He started Wilderness & Emergency Medicine Consulting, a company that helps people with pre-trip planning, online medical support, travel medicine in remote areas and provides expert witness testimony in court cases related to wilderness medicine.
 As medical director for the National Park Service, he oversaw the largest rescue event ever to occur in Grand Teton National Park.
 He lives in Jackson, Wyoming, where he is an emergency medicine physician at St. John’s Medical Center.

 Early life

 Smith was born in rural Wyoming where grew up on a cattle ranch near Wheatland.
 His interest in emergency medicine began in high school where he did his basic EMT training.
 In college, he began to provide emergency care as a ski patroller.

 Wilderness medicine

 As president and medical director of Wilderness & Emergency Medicine Consulting, Smith has lectured on bringing battlefield medicine into wilderness rescues, mountain medicine and wildfires.

 In addition to his work as the co-medical director of Grand Teton National Park since 2005, he is medical director for Jackson Hole Fire/EMS, Teton County Search and Rescue, Bridger Teton National Forest, USDA, Jackson Hole Outdoor Leadership Institute, Rustic Pathways and Wyoming operations for Life Flight Network, Airmed International and Wilderness Medics.
 He Introduced a TEMS—Tactical Emergency Medical Services—program into the national parks, using protocols the military has shown to increase survival.
 He has trained ski patrol at Jackson Hole Mountain Resort and was hill chief and assistant patrol director at Snowy Range Ski Area in Laramie, Wyoming.

 As a teacher and mentor to wilderness students, he has written dozens of peer reviewed medical research reviews for Wilderness & Environmental Medicine, Pre-Hospital Emergency Care, Society of Academic Emergency Medicine Conference, Journal of High Altitude Medicine & Biology, Journal of Military Medicine.
 He is the author of more than 10 chapters in wilderness medical books.